IuliaGM/museum-of-candy/README.md

 # museum-of-candy

-Bootstrap v4.6 and CSS3 code along project from Colt Stele's WDB on Udemy
+Just a simple and responsive page made by following Colt Stele's Web Developer Bootcamp.
-Check the responsive features by playing with the dimensions of the browser
+Check the responsive features by playing with the dimensions of the browser.